 Image via Instagram

 Lil Miquela, one of the first CGI influencers to be created, has partnered with Prada in the past.
-She is also seeing wearing Diesel hoodies and Moncler jackets.
+She is also seen wearing Diesel hoodies and Moncler jackets.

 9. Leverage Influencer Blogs

 Most influencers are most active on their social media channels.
 But some of them also have their own websites which they update frequently.

 Sponsored posts are one way to leverage their website’s audience.
 It’s a commonly used strategy across different industries.

 You just need to discuss the kind of blog posts that you want to write.
 For fashion brands, articles curating the latest trends with a brand’s new clothing line work well.